 Here are the results for “personal injury lawyer:”

 As you can see, there are only 7,000 keywords for the topic we entered.
 This shows you that not all niches will have the same number of keyword suggestions – it depends on how broad or specific.

 In the example above, the topic is a subset of the topic “lawyer, which explains the low number of keywords.

 But let’s now focus on the KD of the keywords shown in the screen.
-Only one of them is in red, which means the KD is over 60.
+Only one is in red, meaning the KD is over 60.
 As for the rest, they range from 13-46.

 That’s good, considering that we’re looking at related keywords with the highest search volume.
 But if you want to look at the KD of the other keywords, you can either flick through the results or export them in a spreadsheet.